yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 is the user?
 It is just a story of something happening somewhere.
 That's not really what programmers need in order to implement it.

+{% quote A good user story always has, guess what ... a user %}

 The best way to explain functionality is through user stories.
 And a good user story always has, guess what ... a user.
 It always starts with "the user ...," followed by a verb.
 The user downloads, the user saves,